 This is the very popular 27 day novena with 27 days of thanksgiving.

 Each mystery of the rosary is approached by a short meditation on the Mystery ending with the words "I humbly pray"; then follows the traditional prayers of the decade; this is concluded with a petitionary phrase.
-Opposite each mystery is a black and white illustration.
+Opposite each mystery is a color picture.

 52 page book, Impr, 1954.